-10 Other sources of guidance/requirements
+10. Other sources of guidance/requirements

-Aside from employment law, other sources of guidance/ requirements in relation to whistleblowing are as follows.
+Aside from employment law, other sources of guidance/requirements in relation to whistleblowing are as follows:

-10.1 Bribery Act 2010
+10.1.
+Bribery Act 2010

-The Bribery Act 2010, which came into force on 1 July 2011, introduced a new offence where a commercial organisation fails to prevent bribery by its employees (section 7).
+The Bribery Act 2010, introduced a new offence where a commercial organisation fails to prevent bribery by its employees (section 7).
 The organisation has a defence if it can show that they had in place adequate procedures designed to prevent bribery.
-Guidance from the Ministry of Justice dated 30 March 2011 indicates that this includes having effective whistleblowing procedures that encourage reporting of bribery.
+Guidance from the Ministry of Justice dated 30 March 2011 indicates that this includes having effective whistleblowing procedures that encourage the reporting of bribery.

-10.2 FCA Whistleblowing guidance
+10.2.
+FCA/PRA Whistleblowing rules